Music Theory and Composition (BM)

 Concert Music

-In this concentration in contemporary production and songwriting, students study the music industry and the craft of writing, producing, and recording songs, through intensive course work and collaboration with professional musicians.
+Students in this concentration study the music industry and the craft of writing, producing, and recording songs, through intensive course work and collaboration with professional musicians.
 The concentration includes courses in songwriting history and criticism, studio production skills and techniques, and the business structure of the music industry.
 Students take private lessons, learn to use industry-standard music technology, and participate in the Songwriters Forum, a seminar geared toward developing the art and craft of writing popular songs.

 Screen Scoring

-The concentration for scoring for film and multimedia requires a set of courses designed to provide the diverse knowledge necessary for working with visual media.
-The courses focus on technology, composition, aesthetics, and historical approaches for music written for the screen.
+This concentration is designed to provide the diverse knowledge necessary for working with visual media.
+Coursework and other activities focus on technology, composition, aesthetics, and historical approaches for music written for the screen.

 Admissions